-However, container lashing, the process of securing containers together on board ship, is one of the greatest areas of risks in the marine cargo handling sector.
+However, container lashing, the process of securing containers together on board a ship, is one of the greatest areas of risk in the marine cargo handling sector.

 What is Container Lashing?

-When a container is loaded over ships, it is secured to the ship’s structure and to the container placed below it by means of lashing rods, turnbuckles, twist-locks etc. This prevents the containers from to move from their places or fall off in to the sea during rough weather or heavy winds.
+When a container is loaded over ships, it is secured to the ship’s structure and to the container placed below it by means of lashing rods, turnbuckles, twist-locks etc. This prevents the containers from moving from their places or falling off into the sea during rough weather or heavy winds.

 Who Does the Container Lashing?

-Before arrival of the port, ship’s crew normally de-lashes the container so that time can be saved in the port and the containers can be discharged immediately after berthing.
+Before the arrival of the port, the ship’s crew normally de-lashes the container so that time can be saved in the port and the containers can be discharged immediately after berthing.